Alcoholics Anonymous as a Resource for Professionals

-AA in Guernsey has operated continuously since 1961, and is part of the wider Fellowship of AA in Great Britain, with its 60 years of experience involving tens of thousands of alcoholics.
+AA in Guernsey has operated continuously since 1961, and is part of the wider Fellowship of AA in Great Britain, with its experience involving tens of thousands of alcoholics.

 This mass of intensive firsthand experience with all kinds of problem drinkers in all phases of active alcoholism and recovery is available free.

 Many members have come to AA as a consequence of contact with a well-informed non-alcoholic.
 We seek to cooperate with members of the medical profession and others in our attempts to reach those with our problem.
 Obviously it is not true that only an alcoholic can help an alcoholic.
 Our individual histories clearly show us that non-alcoholics do many things for alcoholics that AA does not do.

 Some people come to AA with more problems than alcoholism.
 AA does not claim to have the skills or knowledge to deal with these problems, but would always advise the individual concerned to seek professional help, while continuing to attend AA for his or her alcoholism.